List of Big Time Rush characters: Obdul

-Obdul (Obdul Reid) is Griffin's personal bodyguard and assistant.
+Obdul (portrayed by Obdul Reid) is Griffin's personal bodyguard and assistant.
 He is always wearing a business suit and carries a black leather briefcase at all times.
 A running gag is Griffin saying something assaulting and Obdul tapping his briefcase.
-Another running gag is the always different content of the briefcase.
-Obdul often inspires fear in the other characters.
-However, he is shown to have a soft side, as when he helped Gustavo and Katie in Green Time Rush.
-Also this is the first episode in which he has a speaking part.
-Another episode where he takes an active role is Big Time Pranks II.

 Jessica

 Jessica is Griffin's personal bodyguard and assistant.
 She is always wearing a business suit.

 Joanna Mitchell

-Joanna Mitchell (Holly Wortell) is Logan Mitchell's mom who appeared in Big Time Moms.
-She wants everything cleaned up.
-She is a real estate agent, and she used her job to help convince James's mom to let him stay in L.A. by finding a place for her to open up an office on the West Coast, thus allowing her to see her son at least once a month.
+Joanna Mitchell (portrayed by Holly Wortell) is a real estate agent and Logan Mitchell's mother.
+She convinced James's mother to let him stay in L.A. by finding a place for her to open up an office on the West Coast, thus allowing her to see her son at least once a month.

 Sylvia Garcia

-Sylvia Garcia (Jill-Michele Melean) is Carlos Garcia's mother who appeared in Big Time Moms.
-Her specialty is healthy diets.
-She works as an IT systems analyst, and she used her job to convince James's mom to let him stay in L.A. by setting up the boys' apartment with a T1 line and by setting up the computers with Facetalk, thus allowing Brooke to see James virtually whenever she wanted.
+Sylvia Garcia (portrayed by Jill-Michele Melean) is an IT systems analyst and Carlos Garcia's mother.
+She convinced James's mother to let him stay in L.A. by setting up the boys' apartment with a T1 line and by setting up the computers with Facetalk, thus allowing Brooke to see James virtually whenever she wanted.